DocsUser Guide

 Filter bar — set region, family category (General, Compute, Memory, GPU…), vCPU range, memory range, and max hourly price using the sliders and dropdowns.

-Price type — switch between On-demand, Spot, Reserved 1yr, and Reserved 3yr to see different pricing tiers in the table.
+Price type — switch between On-demand, Spot, Reserved 1yr, and Reserved 3yr to see different pricing tiers in the table where those rates are available.

-Currency selector — pick from 100+ currencies.
+Currency selector — pick from supported currencies.
 Exchange rates are cached from frankfurter.app and refresh every hour.

 Columns you'll see